NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 16. **Why is the game crashing to desktop immediately upon loading after installing this mod?**

-    The only reason the NAM could cause an immediate crash to desktop (CTD) would be if you're running the original version of SimCity 4 (not Deluxe/Rush Hour).
+    The only reason the NAM could cause an immediate crash to desktop (CTD) would be if you're running the original version of SimCity 4 (not Deluxe/Rush Hour), or if your game is improperly configured for your hardware (in which case it will crash similarly without the NAM).
 If you are running Deluxe/Rush Hour, you may want to check any other plugins you may have installed.

 17. **What's with all the acronyms?
 Is there a list of what they all mean?**